yayanartha/react-native-mini-starter/README.md

 ## 2. Fill up the .env files.

-Put every configurations for staging environment in .env.staging and env.prod for your production.
+Put every configurations for staging environment in `.env.staging` and `.env.prod` for your production.
 For detailed explanation please refer to this [article](https://medium.com/differential/managing-configuration-in-react-native-cd2dfb5e6f7b).

 # Running The App